akutschi-archive/dokugo/exampleSite/content/documentation/dokugo/installation/index.md

 The next requirement is Git.
 Just go to the [Git site](https://git-scm.com/downloads) and follow the instructions, they are straightforward.

-In the case of Linux the usage of the package manager is in most cases recommended.
+In the case of Linux the usage of the package manager is recommended in most cases.
 If you are using Ubuntu use:

 ```bash